Firm organization and the adoption of information and communication technologies

 Introduction

 The objective of my proposal is to push the frontier of our understanding of how the adoption of information and communication technologies (ICT) affects the internal organization of firms and thus firm productivity, employees’ careers, and wages.
-It also aims to explore how ICT adoption affects the organization of firms’ global value chains (GVC) and thus domestic employee outcomes, as well as how ICT adoption affects the foreign sourcing of innovation and thus domestic innovation.
+It also examines how ICT adoption affects the organization of firms’ global value chains (GVC) and thus domestic employee outcomes, as well as how ICT adoption affects the foreign sourcing of innovation and thus domestic innovation.

 Research Gaps